dloewenstein/dillacs-study/README.md

 To reproduce the study results and manuscript you will need to install [Docker](https://https://www.docker.com/).
 Further usage instructions can be found [here](https://docs.docker.com/get-started/).

+Unzip the content of `data.zip` as well as that of `dillacs-study.zip`.
+Move all the image data contained in the `data.zip` unzipped folder into the `dillacs-study\analysis\data\raw_data\` folder.

-In a new terminal, navigate to the folder containing the contents of the provided zip file.
+In a new terminal, navigate to the folder containing the unzipped contents of `dillacs-study.zip`.

 Start with building the docker image by running the following command in a terminal